a4fr/book_search_engine/README.md

         * [R]elevant, [Y]ear, [A]uthor, [B]Publisher, [P]age

-        * it can be lower case or UPPER
+        * It can be lower case or UPPER

         * -R -Y -A -P -B "reverse-sort"